gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `ID`

-Use this API to retrieve a list of customers who have registered in the application.
+Use this API to Delete a list of session of customers who have registered in the application.

 *Success Response:*

 Success.
-Refer `SessionListResponseSchema` for more details.
+Refer `SessionDeleteResponseSchema` for more details.

-Schema: `SessionListResponseSchema`
+Schema: `SessionDeleteResponseSchema`

 *Examples:*